 In its relatively brief history as a currency, the ringgit has gone through quite a bit of evolution over the years and we bet there’s a fun fact or six about it that you probably haven’t even heard of...

 Back in the Portuguese colonial era, the type of money widely circulated was the Spanish silver dollar.
-The craggy and irregular edges of the coin were the distinctive features of this currency, so the Malays of the time would refer to them as “the jagged ones” or “ringgit”.
-With ringgit being an old archaic word for “jagged”.
+The craggy and irregular edges of the coin were the distinctive features of this currency, so the Malays of the time would refer to them as "ringgit", which means “the jagged ones".
 Now that word is exclusively used to refer to the Malaysian currency.

 If you’ve ever heard someone describe the price of something as "10 dollars" when you know it’s 10 ringgit, you probably think they’re just making a translation mistake.
 While they might be wrong now, if they had said that before August 1975, they would be correct.

 Back in 1967, Malaysia, Brunei Darussalam, and Singapore began issuing their own currencies (all of them called the "dollar") in place of the Malaya and British Borneo Dollar, which replaced the Malayan Dollar and Sarawak Dollar back in 1953, which replaced the Straits Dollar back in 1939, which replaced the original Spanish silver dollar back in 1898.

 So with this new Malaysian Dollar, Bruneian Dollar, and Singapore Dollar, the three countries decided to sign a Currency Interchangeability Agreement to make their dollars exchangeable at par with each other.
 However, Malaysia pulled out of the agreement later in 1973.
 Two years later, the official names of the Malaysian currency became Ringgit and Sen.

 Despite this, the RM1 coin issued in 1989 still had the dollar sign ($) on it until 1993.
 Some changes take a while.